All Episodes

 I thought Trump's lying to his supporters.

-He's not gonna deport anybody.
+He's not going to deport anybody.

 Well, maybe, maybe not.

-We'll only know after we wait and see, and if he gets elected, but some people are going ahead and running the numbers anyway, not taking the chance that he doesn't mean it.
+But some people are going ahead and running the numbers anyway, not taking the chance that he doesn't mean it.

 They're actually assuming that he does, and they're running in numbers.

-Donald Trump's vow to round up and deport all of America's undocumented immigrants, if he is elected president, could shrink a U.S. economy by around 2%, according to a study to be released today by conservative think tank, the American Action Forum.
+Donald Trump's vow to round up and deport all of America's undocumented immigrants, if he is elected president, could shrink the U.S. economy by around 2%, according to a study to be released today by conservative think tank, the American Action Forum.

-We're gonna start with Vicente Fox, February 25th, 2016 on Fusion TV.
+We're going to start with Vicente Fox, February 25th, 2016, on Fusion TV.

-And Jorge Ramos says, please respond to Donald Trump saying he plans to build a wall on the United States Mexican border.
+And Jorge Ramos says, please respond to Donald Trump saying he plans to build a wall on the United States-Mexican border.

-I'm not gonna pay for that wall.
+I'm not going to pay for that wall.

 He should pay for it.